-The team directly supports the Council's Solihull Education Improvement Service with a weekly e-mail bulletin 'Head Lines' with the aim of providing one coordinated communications channel to Head Teachers and principals at primary and secondary schools in Solihull.
-Creating, editing and checking the bulletin amounts to 2-3 hours per week.
-The annual cost of this is £2,900.
+The team provides quality assurance, support and training on the Stay Connected system that 'Head Lines' uses.
+'Head Lines' is the one coordinated communications channel to Head Teachers and principals at primary and secondary schools in Solihull.
+The Communications Team also provides about 30mins per bulletin oversight which equates to approximately 20 hours per academic year.

+The annual cost of the functions above is £2,000 a year.

-g) Procurement
+Procurement